openstack/diskimage-builder/doc/source/user_guide/installation.rst

 as this installation requires minimal extra effort and does not require an extra install step for your changes to take effect.

-Once installed, you will be able to `build images <building_an_image>` using disk-image-create and the elements included in the main diskimage-builder repository.
+Once installed, you will be able to :doc:`build images <building_an_image>` using disk-image-create and the elements included in the main diskimage-builder repository.